How counselling can help

 Who I work with

-I specialise in working with relationship issues, individuals, couples and families.
-I deal with a range of issues, including: relationships, anxiety, depression, low self esteem, bereavement & loss, and trauma.
+I specialise in working with individuals and couples.
+I deal with a range of issues, including: relationships, anxiety, depression & sadness, low self esteem, bereavement & loss, and trauma.

 What to expect in your first session